-I wish to receive offers from La Redoute : Please select ‘No’ if you do not wish to receive communications
+Want to be the first to hear about our exclusive events, offers and sales? : Alternatively select ‘No’ if you do not wish to receive these offers.

 The information set out below is very important and it’s a legal requirement to give it to you with an information sheet (known as Standard European Consumer Credit Information or SECCI) before a new credit account is opened.
 Please read all information carefully.

 If you already have a La Redoute Credit Account and are looking to upgrade, the new account will be familiar but includes our EASY3 payment option.
 If you upgrade, your account number will be the same and any existing account balance will simply transfer across to the new account.

 If you’re thinking about opening a La Redoute Credit Account for the first time, welcome!